The Meeting Planner’s Guide to Unique Venues in Asheville

 Need some assistance choosing the best venue for your group?
-The sales team at the Explore Asheville CVB is your best resource for the latest news on new hotels and event venues, and should be your first point of contact when researching options for your meeting.
-Our local insiders will assist in submitting your meeting’s RFP to the hotels that fit your criteria, coordinating your site visits and identifying unique Asheville experiences for your meeting.
+The sales team at Explore Asheville is your best resource for the latest news on new hotels and event venues and your first point of contact when researching options for your meeting.
+Our local insiders will assist in submitting your meeting’s RFP to hotels that fit your criteria, coordinating your site visits and identifying unique Asheville experiences for your meeting.
 Any meeting planner who submits an RFP to Explore Asheville is also eligible for exclusive services.

 One of Asheville’s most exceptional and iconic settings for a group event is Biltmore, which offers picturesque beauty, multiple venue locations, and exclusive programs for groups of all sizes.

-For larger groups you may want to consider Diana at Biltmore, a picturesque outdoor venue with sweeping views of the mountains and the Biltmore house.
+For larger groups, consider Diana at Biltmore, a picturesque outdoor venue with sweeping views of the Biltmore house and the surrounding mountains.
 This secluded space accommodates up to 600 attendees.
-Antler Hill Barn was once the center of all agricultural operation on the estate, and has been renovated as an informal event space for groups of up to 550 people.
-There’s also Lioncrest, a beautiful and flexible space, which includes a ballroom, open-air veranda, and patio.
-It can accommodate 20-400 groups members.
+Antler Hill Barn was once the center of all agricultural operations on the estate and has been renovated as an informal event space for groups of up to 400 people.

 Smaller groups can meet in one of Biltmore’s most intimate and exceptional spaces.
-The Champagne Cellar, located at the estate winery, features stone walls, refined décor, and it’s perfect for groups of up to 30 people.
-For a medium size group, Cedric’s Garden is an excellent choice.
-This private, open-air event space can seat up to 80 people, and can be combined with indoor meeting space at Cedric’s Loft.
+The Champagne Cellar, located at the estate winery, features stone walls and refined décor and is perfect for groups of up to 30 people.
+For medium-sized groups, Cedric’s Garden offers an open-air event space that can seat up to 70 people and can be combined with indoor meeting space at Cedric’s Loft.

-Inspired meetings need inspired settings.
-Asheville’s creative community provides numerous opportunities for groups to immerse themselves in the art and cultural experiences of our city.
-Here you’ll discover hundreds of working artist studios, some of which open their doors for groups.
+Asheville’s creative community provides numerous opportunities for groups to immerse themselves in art and cultural experiences.

-Visit Lexington Glassworks in downtown Asheville that can host up to 110 for a reception while enjoying local beers on tap and watching a live glass-blowing demonstration.
-Meeting attendees can also take a guided tour of the funky River Arts District, or take part in a hands-on workshop to craft their very own piece of art.
+Visit Lexington Glassworks in downtown Asheville — the studio and showroom can host up to 110 for a reception while enjoying local beers on tap and watching a live glass-blowing demonstration.
+Or host a reception at a downtown gallery like the Center for Craft or the Benjamin Walls Gallery.

-Explore the craft brew scene of Asheville at some of the city’s most notable beer locales, many of which offer meeting space, behind-the-scenes tours, and, of course, heady pints of tasty beer.
+Explore the craft brew scene of Asheville at some of the city’s most notable beer locales, many of which offer meeting space, behind-the-scenes tours, guided tastings, and, of course, heady pints of locally brewed beer.

 “We chose Asheville for our conference not only for the beauty of the setting, but for its rich and diverse culture and support of the arts.
 As a very walkable city, Asheville provided our attendees a background of entertainment, amazing food, and creative drinks while learning about how to make a living in the field of jewelry and metals.
 The large amount of galleries in the downtown are provided for a rich exhibition crawl filled with unique and varied exhibitions.